farooq-teqniqly/react-imdb-clone/README.md

-# React IMDB Clone - Azure Deployment
+# Cypto Dash App - Azure Deployment

-This project is a React-based IMDB clone that can be deployed to Azure Static Web App using Infrastructure as Code (Bicep) and GitHub Actions for CI/CD.
+Crypto Dash is a React-based crypto currency dashboard that can be deployed to Azure Static Web App using Infrastructure as Code (Bicep) and GitHub Actions for CI/CD.

 ## Prerequisites